tux4kids/Tuxpaint-Android/README.md

 And if testing further with `ps -t $(threadid)`, we can find that:

-After tuxpaint starts successfully, there are many threads.
+After Tux Paint starts successfully, there are many threads.

 > ffffffff 00000000 S org.tuxpaint
 > ffffffff 00000000 S Heap thread poo